krisk84/txpad/README.md

 # Updated Xpad Linux Kernel Driver
 Driver for the Xbox/ Xbox 360/ Xbox 360 Wireless/ Xbox One Controllers

+Modified to txpad.ko because the Nvidia Tegra devices build xpad.ko into the kernel

 This driver includes the latest changes in the upstream linux kernel and additionally carries the following staging changes:

 * enable debug outputs to ease resolving issues